Strengthening India Federalism UPSC Editorial: Challenges and Opportunities

 Written Constitution: A written constitution is essential, as it explicitly delineates the powers and functions of different government levels.

-Supremacy of Constitution: The constitution is the supreme law that governs the relationship between the central and state governments.
+Supremacy of the Constitution: The constitution is the supreme law that governs the relationship between the central and state governments.

 Independent Judiciary: An independent judiciary plays a crucial role in interpreting the Constitution and resolving disputes between different levels of government.